shmidtelson/wp-post-rating/readme.txt

 3. In settings copy shortcode and put it in your template.

 == Changelog ==
+= 1.0.4.1 =
+* Fix bug with pagination all votes in admin area
 = 1.0.4 =
 * Added color chooser support
 = 1.0.3.3 =